Add GitHub workflow support for tracking plans

 The iglu:com.example/login/jsonschema/1-0-1 data structure has to be deployed at least to a develop envinroment.
 Currently referencing local data structures is not supported

-snowplow-cli dp publish --dry-run
+snowplow-cli dp sync --dry-run

-INFO publish will create data product file=.../data-products/login.yaml name=Login resource name=0edb4b95-3308-40c4-b266-eae2910d5d2a
+INFO sync will create data product file=.../data-products/login.yaml name=Login resource name=0edb4b95-3308-40c4-b266-eae2910d5d2a

-INFO publish will update event specifications file=.../data-products/login.yaml name="Login success" resource name=cfb3a227-0482-4ea9-8b0d-f5a569e5d103 in data product=0edb4b95-3308-40c4-b266-eae29
+INFO sync will update event specifications file=.../data-products/login.yaml name="Login success" resource name=cfb3a227-0482-4ea9-8b0d-f5a569e5d103 in data product=0edb4b95-3308-40c4-b266-eae29

-snowplow-cli dp publish
+snowplow-cli dp sync

-Lets modify the PR example, and add the following line.
-This command will validate and print the changes to the github actions log.
+Let's modify the PR example, and add the following line.
+This command will validate and print the changes to the GitHub Actions log.

 on: